1. Overview

 Take a moment to test your own sentences with other syntactic structures.

-Here is a visual interpretation showing the complete syntactic analysis:
+Here is a visual interpretation showing the complete syntax analysis:

 Summary

-This example will print out the categories that apply to a description of the Python language.
+This example will print the categories that apply to a Python language description.

 Copy the following code into your IPython session: